 Testing Couchbase Server

-Testing the connection to Couchbase Server can be performed in a number of different ways.
+Testing the connection to the Couchbase Server can be performed in a number of different ways.

-Connecting to the Couchbase web console on a node via a web browser provides basic confirmation that your node is available.
+Connecting to the node using a web client to connect to Couchbase Web Console provides basic confirmation that your node is available.

-couchbase-cli command to query your Couchbase Server node to confirm that the node is available.
+couchbase-cli command to query your Couchbase Server node will confirm that the node is available.

 cbworkloadgen command, or

 cbworkloadgen command uses the Python Client SDK to communicate with the cluster, checking both the cluster administration port and data update ports.

 telnet only checks the memcached compatibility ports and the memcached text-only protocol.